Conflict of interest related FAQs

 University resources includes time, funding, facilities, equipment, intellectual property, personnel, materials, or information/data that would not be available to the general public and that you would not be free to disclose to other members of the larger scientific community by publication or presentation.
 Any consulting agreement that requires you to use University resources, other than incidental use of phone/email/computer, should be restructured as an agreement with the University for your services as a University employee.

-What is the difference between advisory memo (formerly cautionary memo) and management plan?
+What is the difference between the advisory memo and a conflict management plan?

 Advisory Memos are advisory in nature.
 They contain a list of reminders that one should be mindful of when maintaining outside relationships.
 Management plans, on the other hand contain action items that must be adhered to in order to remain in compliance with the COI/COC policy and federal regulations.
 Both are intended to protect faculty/staff members, as well as the University, from even the appearance of a conflict of interest or commitment.